WJOK

 WJOK (1050 AM) is a Roman Catholic Christian formatted radio station licensed to Kaukauna, Wisconsin, that serves the Green Bay and Appleton-Oshkosh areas.
-The station is owned by the Green Bay-based Relevant Radio network.
+The station is owned by the Green Bay-based Relevant Radio network and is the flagship station for Relevant Radio.
+To improve its local reach, the station broadcasts via FM translators W239CV (95.7 FM) in Oshkosh and W300CM (107.9 FM) in Appleton.